-The Oath Against Harm in the Practice of the Dharma has been created to unite Buddhists who believe that causing harm cannot be justified within Buddhism.
+The Oath Against Harm in the Practice of the Dharma has been created to unite Buddhists against abuse.

 It is built on a basic statement on the purpose of the student-teacher relationship:

 The oath invites contemplation on healthy student-teacher relationships and practice environments and can be considered akin to the Hippocratic Oath in medicine.
 It is a reminder of the core ethical principle in Buddhism of non-harming.

 It was created by the founders of the alliance in consultation with members and survivor groups.

 Dharma practitioners might wish to read it for personal reflection to help them understand what is not acceptable in the student-teacher relationship.

 Buddhist teachers, leaders, and ordained sangha who would like to support abuse survivors and make clear the intention to free Buddhism from abuse are invited to take the oath.
 Also groups/organisation are able to endorse it.